Related: Read the resolution to this article here: Beautification Revisited

 But what about the recent trend towards Googlefying URLs?
 In this case, you have a URL like:

 https://mikeindustries.com/ blog/ archives/ 2004/ 04/ 20/ what_is_wrong_with_the_cottage_cheese_industry/

 … which is neither memorable nor particularly vain.
 The idea, as I understand it, is mainly to pack the URL with keywords relevant to the subject of the page, so as to coax Google into awarding a higher page rank.

 There appear to be advantages and disadvantages of naming pages in this fashion.

 One of the longest running rumors in the Apple community is the emergence of an Apple-branded cell phone.
 Apple has denied the existence of such a product for as long as the world can remember, and up until now, they’ve had legitimate reasons to stay away from the cell phone market.
-Poor data speeds, poor service, incompatible frequency standards, and lack of profit on handsets have all been sited as reasons to stay away from the cell phone business.
+Poor data speeds, poor service, incompatible frequency standards, and lack of profit on handsets have all been cited as reasons to stay away from the cell phone business.
 With the emergence of several new developments in the cell phone industry, however, it is becoming rapidly clear that Apple is ripe to enter the cell phone market within the extremely near future.

 Let’s examine what’s new: